Shahin-01/explainable-AI-for-autonomous-driving/README.md

 # Explainable Autonomous Driving
-In this repository, we provide a compendium of state-of-the-art studies focused on explainable AI (XAI) approaches for autonomous driving.
-These studies are primarily about developing explainable convolutional neural network (CNN), reinforcement learning (RL), and recurrent neural  networks (RNN)-based AI architectures for autonomous driving.
+In this repository, we provide a compendium of explainable AI (XAI)-based approaches for autonomous driving.
+These studies are primarily about developing XAI approaches for autonomous driving with some forms of convolutional neural network (CNN), reinforcement learning (RL), and recurrent neural  network (RNN) architectures.

 1. [VisualBackProp: visualizing CNNs for autonomous driving](https://arxiv.org/abs/1611.05418v1), 2016 </br>
 **Summary**: This study explains predictions of CNNs in end-to-end autonomous driving by showing which sets of pixels of an input image contribute to the CNNs' predictions.